 Richard L. Sandor, Ph.D., Dr., Sc.h.c.

 Richard L. Sandor is chairman and chief executive officer of Environmental Financial Products LLC, which specializes in inventing, designing, and developing new financial markets with a special emphasis on investment advisory services.
 EFP was established in 1998 and was the predecessor company and incubator to the Chicago Climate Exchange (CCX), the European Climate Exchange (ECX) and the Chicago Climate Futures Exchange (CCFE).
-He is also the author of Good Derivatives: A Story of Financial and Environmental Innovation, published in 2012.
+Dr. Sandor is the author of Good Derivatives: A Story of Financial and Environmental Innovation, published in 2012, and the lead author of Sustainable Investing and Environmental Markets: Opportunities in a New Asset Class, published in 2015 (by World Scientific).

 Rafael L. Marques